benholland1024/pulse-manager-tutorial/README.md

    - Three <a href="https://www.digikey.com/en/products/detail/nxp-usa-inc./MPVZ5004GW7U/1168374">pressure sensors (MPVZ5004GW7U)</a>
    - A custom PCB from JCLPCB
    - A <a href="https://www.amazon.com/dp/B0852HX9HV/">12 volt power supply and its wire adapter</a>
-   - A <a href="https://www.amazon.com/dp/B00GFAN498">Wifi USB dongle</a>for the Raspberry Pi
-   - USB-c converter for RPi for camera (maybe not necessary?)

    - Some <a href="https://www.amazon.com/dp/B01N0VNNKO">solder</a>
  - Tubing:
    - 10 ft of <a href="https://www.mcmaster.com/5233K72/">1 inch I.D.
 PVC tubing</a>